danihall/cells-flasher/README.md

-# tic-tac-toe-variable
+# cells-flasher
-A Tic-Tac-Toe with variable grid size - made with Vue.js.
+A game to draw cells in a variable grid.

+- The game uses tic-tac-toe rules to make triplets of contiguous cells flash, you could say it's a variation of a tic-tac-toe game.
+- Uses VueJs.
-- Uses [Pinia](https://pinia.vuejs.org/) for state management
+- Uses [Pinia](https://pinia.vuejs.org/) for state management.

-## variable grid size
+## about
 Making a tic-tac-toe game is a common exercise when learning a library like React, Vue, Svelte, etc.

 This version adds some twists to the exercise:
 - the user has the possibility to change the size of the grid.
 - as a result, there can be multiple winners in one game.
-- a timer will be implemented to increase the difficulty.
+- a timer is implemented to increase the difficulty.

+All in all, the game is not a tic-tac-toe anymore, it has evolved into a fun tool to draw flashing pixel-art.

+### technicalities
-These new rules have consequences on how the app is written, some logic needs to be changed to adapt to the new conditions.
-For example, a script `computeResult.js`, used to determine if there is a winner, must now take inot account the fact the grid can be larger than a set of 3x3 squares.
+The new rules have consequences on how the app is written, some logic needs to be changed to adapt to the new conditions.
+For example, a script `computeResult.js`, used to determine if there is a winner, must now take into account the fact the grid can be larger than a set of 3x3 squares.
+The use of a countdown timer to restrict the time for a user to make a move also introduces some state management challenges.

+The app is pretty simple.
+It was mostly an exercise to familiarize myself with making a VueJs app the idiomatic way.